QuTech-Delft/libqasm/docs/dev-guide/dev-guide.md

 - Formatting checks are defined in `.clang-format`.
 - Code style checks are defined in `.clang-tidy`.

-It is recommended to run these linters before pushing any change:
+It is recommended to run these linters before pushing any changes:

 ```shell
 conan build . -pr:a=conan/profiles/tests-release-gcc-linux-x64 -b missing